-Humans, for example, obviously invest in the K-strategy.
+Like many boney, ray-finned fish species (teleosts), snook adopt an R-Strategy for reproduction, vs. a K-strategy.
+Animals that use the R-strategy usually invest energy into a multitude of offspring that receive little or no parental care, whereas animals using the K-strategy invest energy into a few, large offspring that require considerable parental care the K-strategy.
 We care for our young beyond their sexual maturity.
 But snook, and most bony fishes, will spawn as individuals many times in the course of their relatively long lives.
 Their strategy of broadcast spawning means that fertilized eggs are cast out into the currents and left to survive completely on their own.
-Each spawning season, an individual female may only produce one to four individuals that survive to adulthood to reproduce - despite generating several million eggs.
+Each spawning season, an individual female may only produce one to four individuals that survive to reproduce - despite generating several million eggs.